 Let’s unpack the type of campaigns and strategies that are needed to build a brand, traffic, and conversions.
 You might need to use strategies from more than one of these categories to grow.

 Want to address your awareness problem?
 Hoping to become a trusted subject matter expert?
 Or perhaps you started an entirely new product category and your target customer doesn’t know enough to search for you yet.
 If either of these ring true, then here is how to build your brand.

-The first aspect of your content strategy involves clearly defining your buyer persona.
+The first aspect of your B2B content marketing strategy involves clearly defining your buyer persona.

 Is your buyer persona an engineer or a CEO?
 Where do they congregate online?
 What topics do they care about?
 This work will pay off dividends later when you successfully attract your target customer to you with content they care about.